-We work to make Oregon a place where everyone can live, work, and thrive in whatever communities they choose.
+Community Vision’s mission is to make Oregon a place where people with disabilities can live, work, and thrive in the communities of their choice.

 About Community Vision

-We continue to work, advocate, and mentor so that one day everyone with a developmental or intellectual disability will have the opportunity to thrive in their own home, working a job they find meaningful, and surrounded by people who love and respect them.
+We continue to work, advocate, and mentor so that one day everyone with a disability will have the opportunity to thrive in their own home, working a job they find meaningful, and surrounded by people who love and respect them.